manjunadh248/practice1/Readme.txt

  `
 if i cange both file edit in local and server what will happen when i push the command

 to dorecursivley iam using git pull -r

+this is for recursivley